truenas/documentation/content/SCALECLIReference/Network/CLIIPMI.md

 #### Description
 The `update` command has six configuration properties.
 They are ipaddress, netmask, gateway, password, dhcp, and vlan.
-You must enter a channel and at least one of the properties for the command to succeed.
+You must enter a channel and at least one property for the command to succeed.
 Enter the command string, then press <kbd>Enter</kbd>.
 The command returns nothing when successful.